 Mon 11 March, 6.30pm - 9pm

 Do we develop a palate as we’re growing up, or do we inherit our sense of taste and smell?
 What would it be like to taste things differently?
 There are well-researched associations between the enjoyment of eating vegetables and genetic variations in the TAS2R38 gene (AKA the Brussels sprout gene) but this is just the tip of the culinary iceberg.
 Why do some people find that coriander tastes like soap and others don’t?
 Are some people immune to the charms of cheese?
-Cocktails and Canapés was an evening of culinary experimentation, Tiki-style DNA extraction, taste-changing miracle fruit and the rigorously researched imbibing of cocktails, all in the name of science, of course!
+Cocktails and Canapés is an evening of culinary experimentation, Tiki-style DNA extraction, taste-changing miracle fruit and the rigorously researched imbibing of cocktails, all in the name of science, of course!

 Bioelectronics - Transforming Mud into Light